Early Access: The Death of the Release Date

 Fortnite's Faux Pas

-Before I close out this lengthy rambling article about release dates, and stuff that is mostly irrelevant, I want to talk about Fortnite.
-Fortnite is a multiplayer blend of Minecraft and tower-defense made by Epic Games, the creators of Gears of War.
+Before I close out this lengthy rambling article about release dates and stuff that is mostly irrelevant, I want to talk about Fortnite.
+Fortnite is a multiplayer blend of Minecraft and tower defense made by Epic Games, the creators of Gears of War.
 It's also a game that has been in development for over 6 years, which is a very long time for a video game's development.
-After going quiet for a couple years and assumed cancelled by most, Fortnite is out there and available for players.
+After going quiet for a couple of years and being assumed canceled by most, Fortnite is out there and available for players.
 However, it's still not finished.

 If you made it this far, thanks for reading!
 I've written other random rambling posts that you can access via the category menus.
 If you found this article first and want to go back to see the earlier pieces click Part 1 & Part 2.